derhass/glx_hook/README.md

 * GH_VERBOSE=$level: control level of verbosity (0 to 5)
 * GH_VERBOSE_FILE=$file: redirect verbose output to $file (default is to use standard error stream)

+The glx_hook.so version is the full version which tracks GL contexts, and allows also for glXSwapBuffers manipulations (see below).
+However, the GL context tracking adds a whole layer of complexity and might fail in some scenarios.
+If you are only interested in the swap interval manipulations, you can try to use  the glx_hook_bare.so library, which only tries to deal with the bare minimum of glX (and dlsym) functions.

 ### EXPERIMENTAL FEATURES: